MicrosoftDocs/sdk-api/sdk-api-src/content/mscat/nf-mscat-cryptcatenumeratecatattr.md

 ### -param pPrevAttr [in]

-A pointer to the previously returned pointer to  the <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute_">CRYPTCATATTRIBUTE</a> structure from this function or pointer to <b>NULL</b> to start the enumeration.
+A pointer to the previously returned pointer to  the [CRYPTCATATTRIBUTE](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute)a> structure from this function or pointer to <b>NULL</b> to start the enumeration.

 ## -returns

-The return value is a pointer to the  <a href="https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute_">CRYPTCATATTRIBUTE</a> structure that contains the attribute information or <b>NULL</b>, if no more attributes are in the enumeration or if an error is encountered.
+The return value is a pointer to the  [CRYPTCATATTRIBUTE](https://docs.microsoft.com/windows/desktop/api/mscat/ns-mscat-cryptcatattribute)a> structure that contains the attribute information or <b>NULL</b>, if no more attributes are in the enumeration or if an error is encountered.
 The returned pointer is passed in as the <i>pPrevAttr</i> parameter for subsequent calls to this function.